Hopefully, by now you’ve narrowed it down to what surfskate brand you want.

 Here’s an example:

 The formula gives an ideal wheelbase range of 16” to 17” (40 cm to 43 cm) for a 31” (78 cm) inseam.
-This is a good place to start looking for surfskate options with wheelbases in that range from the brands you prefer if your inseam is 31”.
+This is a good place to start if you have no idea what wheelbase to get.
+But I would still do additional research.

-For those looking to perform more radical maneuvers, sharp carves, cutbacks, and take their board into bowls, the more concave in the deck the better.
-Board concave locks your feet into the deck so seek out higher concaved deck designs if you tend to ride and carve aggressively.
+For those looking to perform more radical maneuvers, usually the more concave, the better.
+Board concave locks your feet into the deck, so seek out higher concaved deck designs if you want to ride more aggressively.

 A kicktail is another important consideration in choosing the right deck shape.